Great White Fleet: Experience gained

 The cruise of the Great White Fleet provided practical experience for US naval personnel in sea duty and ship handling.
 It also showed the viability of US warships for long-range operations as no major mechanical mishaps occurred.
 However, while the cruise uncovered design flaws, it did not test the abilities to engage in battle fleet action.
-In fact, the success of the deployment might have helped obscure design deficiencies that were not addressed until World War I. These included excessive draft, low armor belts, large turret openings and exposed ammunition hoists.
+These included excessive draft, low armor belts, large turret openings and exposed ammunition hoists.
+In fact, the success of the deployment might have helped obscure design deficiencies that were not addressed until World War I.

 According to Mark Albertson: Theodore Roosevelt's battleships captured the imagination of the world.
 The cruise proved an immense public relation success for the Navy.
 Relations were fostered with nations that hitherto had been little more than names on a map; while relations with the familiar capitals were enhanced.
 The cruise highlighted such deficiencies in American battleship design as the placement of armor and ammunition hoists.
 The lack of American logistical support was also laid bare, ramming home the lesson that without an adequate homegrown merchant marine, control of the seas was all but impossible....It demonstrated America's ability to transfer power from the Atlantic Ocean to the Pacific.
 Valuable lessons learned in the projection of sea power would later pay handsome dividends in two global conflicts.
 But of greater importance is that Roosevelt's gambit elevated the United States to the ranks of a global powers.

 The Times of London editorialized regarding the extremely enthusiastic reception in Australia: "A spectacular display has valuable uses in impressing the masses, who will remember the sight for years, and draw important political deductions therefrom."